 These live podcasts combine different elements, such as music, comedy, interviews and more.

 You and your guests may perform different acts, and the show may have a loose structure or format.
-Doing a variety show can allow you to experiment with different types of entertainment in one show.
+Doing a variety show allows you to experiment with different types of entertainment in one show.

 How to start a live podcast